GarkGarcia/ikon/README.md

 An icon stores a collection of small images of different sizes.
 Individual images within the icon are bound to a source image, which is rescaled to fit a particular size using a resampling filter.

 Resampling filters are represented by functions that take a source image and a size and return a rescaled raw RGBA buffer.
-This allows the user of this crate to provide their custom resampling filter.
+This allows the users of this crate to provide their custom resampling filters.
 Common resampling filters are provided by the `resample` module.

 ## Examples